-Learning Support courses are required and prerequisites for certain university-level courses.
+Learning Support courses are required and they function as prerequisites for certain university-level courses.
 Therefore, students are not allowed to withdraw from course(s) in Learning Support and remain enrolled at Georgia Southwestern State University.
 Students who withdraw from a Learning Support course must also withdraw from all non-Learning Support courses.